Color Theory: Brief Guide for Designers

 If you had any lessons related to painting, you must have seen the circle consisting of different colors.
 It is called the color wheel which helps to understand how different colors relate to each other and how they can be combined.
 The color circle is usually built of primary, secondary, and tertiary colors.
 The primary are those three pigment colors that can not be formed by any combination of other colors.
 Combining primary colors, we get the secondary ones, and the mix of the primary and secondary colors gives us the tertiary colors which usually have two-word names such as red-violet.

-The color circle was created in 1666 by Isaac Newton in a schematic way and since then it has gone through many transformations but still remains the main tool for color combination.
-The main idea is that the color wheel must be made that way so colors would be mixed appropriately.
+The color circle was first proposed by Isaac Newton in 1666 as a schematic model, and since then it has undergone numerous transformations but remains the primary tool for color combination.
+The main idea is that the color wheel must be made that way so that colors would be mixed appropriately.

 Color models

-Before you start mixing colors you need to understand that color has two different natures: the tangible colors which are the surface of objects and the others which are produced by light such as the beams of TV.
-These types create two color models by which the color wheel is formed: additive and subtractive.
+Before you start mixing colors, you need to understand that color has two different natures: the tangible colors, which are the surface of objects, and the others, which are produced by light, such as the beams of TV.
+These types create two color models that form the color wheel: additive and subtractive.

 The additive color model considers red, blue, and green as primary colors so it’s also known as RGB color system.
 This model is the basis of all colors used on the screen.
 The combination of primary colors in equal proportions of this system produces secondary colors which are cyan, magenta and yellow, but you need to remember that the more light you add, the brighter and lighter the color becomes.
 Results obtained by mixing additive colors are often counterintuitive for people accustomed to the subtractive color system of paints, dyes, inks and other tangible objects.